 For each level, you will need both the book bundle plus the set of manipulatives.
 Each book bundle has a lessons book and a separate worksheet book (either print or digital).
 There is significantly less worksheet activity compared to most programs.
 Much of the practice and drill takes place through learning activities and games.
 Because of this, RightStart should work especially well for students who don’t like to do a lot of writing.

 Levels A through F use the same set of manipulatives called the RightStart™ Math Set.
 The basic manipulative set includes the AL Abacus, place value cards, base 10 picture cards, six special card decks for math games, fraction charts, Drawing Board Geometry Set, geoboards, color cubes, colored tiles, calculator, geared clock, math balance, tangrams, centimeter cubes, 4-in-1 ruler, folding meter stick, goniometer (angle measurer), a set of wooden geometry solids, and a set of plastic coins.
 (Note that the calculator is used infrequently—not as a substitute for mastering computation skills.)
 All of these components are non-consumable.
 You can customize this set to reflect a different monetary system at the time you order the set, selecting from U.S., Euro, Canadian, New Zealand, and Australian versions.

-You can purchase the book bundle for each level with either one coil-bound, printed workbook or a PDF file of downloadable worksheets.
-The workbook is consumable and cannot be reproduced, but the PDF worksheets may be reproduced for your family.
+You can purchase the book bundle for each level with either a coil-bound, printed workbook or a PDF file of downloadable worksheets.
+The printed workbook is consumable and cannot be reproduced, but the PDF worksheets may be printed for your family.
 While the initial cost might seem a little high, keep in mind that the investment in the manipulatives is spread out over six years.
 In addition, if you plan to use the course for more than one child and purchase the version with downloadable worksheets, there will be no additional costs in the future for that same course.

 Levels A through F